Mursheen Durkin: Variations

-"Molly Durkin" is an Irish folk song made popular by Murty Rabbett in the 1940s in the United States.
-It is a derivation of "Mursheen Durkin".
+"Molly Durkin" is a derivation made popular by Murty Rabbett in the 1940s in the United States.

-The song has a lively tempo and a man who decides to give up his work as a mortar shoveler (probably an asphalt shoveler as well) to take up shoveling gold in California is whimsically described.
+The song has a lively tempo and tells a whimsical tale of a man who decides to give up his work as a mortar shoveller in order to take up mining gold.
 The song is not so much a song of leaving Ireland as it is an Irishman's response to a woman's scorn.

-The Irish Rovers made several changes to the lyrics: